-The following telegram was sint to ment consult with Gen, Baldwin, com-adjutant-General Burton from the war manding department Colorado at Den-Adjutant-General Burton from the war ver, who has been advised. department relative to local National "PARKER.
-Guard interests:
+The following telegram was sent to Adjutant-General Burton from the war department relative to local National Cuurd lotersets.
+"Acting Asst.
+Adjt-Gen." Guard Interests:

-"Washington.June 15 .- Adjutant Gen-

-eral, Utah .-- Under section 19, militia

-law of 1903, secretary of war is prepar-

-ed to make details of officers to act as

-instructors during the term of your

-state encampment.
-Advise at once if
+"Washington.June 15 .- Adjutant General, Utah .-- Under section 19, militia law of 1903, secretary of war is prepared to make details of officers to act as instructors during the term of your state encampment.
+Advise at once if such detail is desired.
+"PARKER, that, pursuant to the law of the state, the National Guard of Utah is ordered

-To this Gen. Burton sent the follow-
+"Acting Asst.
+Adjt.-Gen." To this Gen. Burton sent the following reply:

-Salt Lake City, June 16, 1903,-Maj.

-J. Parker, acting assistant adjutant general, U. S. A., Washington, D. C. Presence of regular army officers durng state encampment as instructors most heartily desired.
+"Salt Lake City, June 16, 1903 .- Maj.
+J. Parker, acting assistant adjutant general, U. S. A., Washington, D. C. Presence of regular army officers dur-ing state encampment as instructors nost heartily desired.
 "C. S. BURTON, Adjt.-Gen."

-In response to the above the follow-

-ng message was received from the war
+In response to the above the follow-ing message was received from the war department:

-"Washington, D. C., June 17 .- Gen, C.
+"Washington, D. C., June 17.-Gen. C. S. Burton, Salt Lake.-Replying to your telegram of 16th inst., concerning in-structors during your state encamp-